pankajrathi95/sql-docs/docs/ssma/mysql/installing-ssma-for-mysql-client-mysqltosql.md

 The default installation location is C:\Program Files\Microsoft SQL Server Migration Assistant for MySQL.

-On 64-bit Windows machine the product is installed in C:\Microsoft SQL Server Migration Assistant for MySQL.
+On 64-bit Windows machine the product is installed in C:\Program Files\Microsoft SQL Server Migration Assistant for MySQL.

 ## See Also
 [Migrating MySQL Databases to SQL Server - Azure SQL DB &#40;MySQLToSql&#41;](../../ssma/mysql/migrating-mysql-databases-to-sql-server-azure-sql-db-mysqltosql.md)